Kodachrome (film): Plot

 At their hotel, Ben expresses disappointment that Matt did not close the deal.
 Zooey points out that Matt made a career-ending decision to defend his father, which leads to Ben firing her.
 Zooey joins Matt at a bar, where he receives several texts from his boss confirming that he has been fired.
 They continue to drink, then spend the night together.
-The next morning, Zooey calls her night with Matt a mistake and returns to New York.
+The next morning, Zooey says she regrets spending the night with Matt and returns to New York.
 Matt receives no answer at Ben's door and has hotel staff open it.
-Ben is unconscious on the floor, and Matt has him rushed to the hospital.
+Ben is unconscious on the floor, and Matt rushes him to the hospital.
 The doctor tells Matt that Ben's cancer can no longer be treated, he cannot travel, and he should be placed in hospice care.
 That night, Ben struggles to load film into a camera, eliciting Matt's help.
 Through tears, Ben tells Matt that he does not expect forgiveness for his shortcomings as a father, but that he loves him.
 Matt and Ben embrace.

 The next day, Matt and Ben leave the hospital to finish the trip to Parsons, which will require driving nonstop overnight to make it to the photo lab in time.
 They drop off Ben's film at Dwayne's, where Ben is recognized by several patrons, most of whom are well-known photographers.
 Several ask to have photos taken with Ben, giving Matt insight into his father's influence and legacy.
 In their hotel room, Ben is cleaning his camera when he dies.
 Larry arrives to make funeral arrangements and Dwayne delivers the developed photos.
 Matt offers them to Larry, but Larry refuses, saying Ben's wish was for Matt to curate them for a showing.
 At Ben's home, Matt loads the photo slides into a projector and is surprised to see dozens of pictures of himself as a boy, many with his deceased mother, and some with his father.
 Zooey arrives and asks if he would like company, then they stand together as they view Ben's slides.